GitLab Inc.: IPO

-On September 17, 2021, GitLab Inc. publicly filed a registration statement Form S-1 with the U.S. Securities and Exchange Commission (SEC) relating to the proposed initial public offering of its Class A common stock.
-The firm began trading on the NASDAQ Global Select Market under the ticker "GTLB" on October 14, 2021.
+On September 17, 2021, GitLab Inc. publicly filed a Form S-1 registration statement for the initial public offering of its Class A common stock.
+The stock began trading on NASDAQ under the ticker "GTLB" on October 14, 2021.
+The IPO raised $650 million for the company.

 Adoption

 GitLab Forge was officially adopted in 2023 by the French Ministry for Education to create a "Digital Educational Commons" of educational resources.

 Acquisitions

 In March 2015, GitLab Inc. acquired the competing Git hosting service Gitorious, which had around 822,000 registered users at the time.
 The users of Gitorious were encouraged to migrate to GitLab, and the service was discontinued in June 2015.

 On March 15, 2017, GitLab Inc. announced the acquisition of Gitter.
 Included in the announcement was the stated intent that Gitter would continue as a standalone project.
 Additionally, GitLab Inc. announced that the code would become open-source under an MIT License no later than June 2017.

 In January 2018, GitLab Inc. acquired Gemnasium, a service that provided security scanners with alerts for known security vulnerabilities in open-source libraries of various languages.
 The service was scheduled for complete shut-down on May 15.
 Gemnasium features and technology was integrated into GitLab EE and as part of CI/CD.

 On June 11, 2020, GitLab Inc. acquired Peach Tech, a security software firm specializing in protocol fuzz testing, and Fuzzit, a continuous "fuzz" security testing solution.

 On June 2, 2021, GitLab Inc. acquired UnReview, a tool that automates software review cycles.

 On December 14, 2021, GitLab Inc. announced that it had acquired Opstrace, Inc., developers of an open-source software monitoring and observability platform.

+In March 2024, GitLab Inc. acquired Oxeye, a provider of cloud-native application security and risk management solutions.
+GitLab stated that the acquisition would accelerate its Static Application Security Testing roadmap and enhance its software composition analysis and compliance capabilities.